-There are many road traffic accidents that could lead to a compensation claim if you sustain injuries and the accident was caused by the negligence of another road user.
-Some accidents are quite straight forward and third party fault if any can be identified but there are others that are more complex.
-A bus doing an emergency stop is one of them, if the bus was being stopped in an emergency situation, are you able to claim compensation?
-Below we will discuss certain scenarios where a bus accident caused due to an emergency stop maybe caused through negligence.
+By Jo Anderson.
+Last Updated 14th August 2023.
+Welcome to our guide on bus emergency stop accident claims.
+There are many road traffic accidents that could lead to a compensation claim if you sustain injuries in a road traffic accident that was caused by the negligence of another road user.
+Some accidents are quite straightforward and third-party fault if any can be identified but there are others that are more complex.
+A bus doing an emergency stop is one of them.
+If the bus was being stopped in an emergency situation, are you able to claim personal injury compensation?
+Below we will discuss certain scenarios where a bus accident caused due to an emergency stop may be caused through negligence.
+We also look at how much compensation for a bus accident could be appropriate.

 Select A Section